openstack/ansible-hardening/doc/source/controls-rhel7.rst

 Although the STIG is specific to Red Hat Enterprise Linux 7, it also applies to CentOS 7 systems.
-In addition, almost all of the controls are easily translated for Ubuntu 16.04.
+In addition, almost all of the controls are easily translated for Ubuntu 16.04, openSUSE Leap and SUSE Linux Enterprise 12.
 Any deviations during translation are noted within the documentation below.

 .. toctree::
    :maxdepth: 2